 Further develop and implement vendor assurance procedure ensuring compliance with Carnival Corporation & plc’s Business Partner Code of Conduct and Ethics.

-FY2017 Community Engagement Performance
+FY2018 community Engagement Performance

 MERCY SHIPS PARTNERSHIP

-Costa Group (Costa Cruises, Costa Asia and AIDA Cruises) started a partnership with Mercy Ships to support its humanitarian work.
+Costa Group (Costa Cruises, Costa Asia and AIDA Cruises) continued their partnership with Mercy Ships to support its humanitarian work.
 Mercy Ships is an international non-governmental organization that works to promote access to essential healthcare in developing nations.

 UNESCO Partnership – World Heritage protection and sustainable tourism